- IT professionals (such as system administrators) familiar with the customer's environment structure for Parallels RAS

 - Tenants are originally designed to not communicate with each other at all.
 The exclusion here is a multi-site infrastructure, as it stores settings for all sites in a single database which enables a small probability of potential influence.

-- Tenant Broker is ONLY compatible with Parallels Clients 17.1 and Tenant Farms 17.1.
+- Tenant Broker is ONLY compatible with Parallels Clients 17.1 and Tenant Farms 17.1 and onwards.

 - Tenants may have their own gateways.
 There are no changes in local gateway functionality for private tenant gateways.